 His delusion started with a dream.
 It was a scary “waking dream” where his eyes were open and body paralyzed as he hallucinated before waking up.
 About 5 percent of people experience something similar.

 Will’s mistake was not admitting his dream could be a common brain malfunction.
-Instead, he sought out evidence to confirm it was real.
+Instead, he sought out evidence to confirm his brain is flawless and his hallucinations were real.
 And evidence always turns up if you look hard enough, especially if you go looking on the internet.